Dispatch Mode

 Why does my agent need to control my computer?

 For tasks that require your installed apps, logged-in sessions, or local files — things your agent can't access from its server.
-Examples: editing a Figma file, filling out a form in your browser, organizing files on your desktop.
+Examples: organizing files on your desktop, filling out a form in your browser, editing a Figma file, running local scripts.